 - Phone and phone charger For taking snaps and spreading the good news.
 Just check your hospital's mobile phone policy first!

 - Laundry bag To keep your washing away from your fresh clothes.

 - A going-home outfit Take something loose and comfy, and some (sensible!) shoes.

 - Slippers Your favourite pair... yes, even the fluffy ones!

 - A comfy pillow The most comfortable one you have at home.

-- Deodorant and moisturiser A quick and easy way to freshen up and feel pretty when you're stuck in bed.
+- Deodorant and moisturiser A quick and easy way to make yourself feel fresher.

 - Your favourite body wash To make you feel more at home.

-- Lip balm Dry lips are a real problem during labour - tackle them with moisturising lip balm.
+- Lip balm Dry lips can be a real problem during labour - tackle them with moisturising lip balm.

 - Music Make playlists that keep you energised; tune in and zone out.